OSU-CS-325/Project_Four_TSP/turn_in/Alg05_2OPT_Exhaustive/readme.txt

 to compile:

-simple type 'make' at the command line
+simply type 'make' at the command line

 usage: